TRHOnline.com

 I have four more shows that are booked and locked for 2025 so far, with the likelihood of a fifth.
 So that means in total I will be doing about twice the number of cons in 2025 than I did in 2024.
 We're effectively getting back to my pre-COVID schedule, even if the shows I'm booking are sometimes very different.
 It's nice to get out there again though, to engage with folks, and to be a part of the community again.

-Before we get to in person events, I want to remind folks that this Saturday morning, April 5th, I'm doing a virtual event with the Critical Thinking Witches' Collective.
+Before we get to in person events, I want to remind folks that this Saturday morning, April 5th, I'm doing a virtual event with the Critical Thinking Witch Collective.
 For their April Brew, which starts at 11am Eastern/10am Central, I'll be on a panel that should start about a half hour in with a few other folks where we're going to talk about book publishing.
 You can register for free if you want to attend!
 It should be really fun.

 Anyways, here's my current schedule for the rest of the year (so far):I'm really excited for this schedule (and, again, I'm looking to add to it).
 Is it exactly what I wish I was doing?
 No - but it's still pretty good so I'm definitely not complaining.